 The Beginning

-In the spring of 1975 Mike Weld, Peter Phillips, and Andy Hutchins were discussing what they could do with the old Maple Bay Yacht Club building.
-Andy took Tom Gavaghan to a brief meeting with the Municipality.
-The building was now the Rowing Club’s for a dollar a year with a five year lease and a grant of $600 per year.
-Our first year saw 283 members with Gudy Gudmundseth being the first President and Chris Clark being the first member.
-That year was a year of planning, building and painting.
-J & C Wrought Iron donated many hours of labor and equipment in building the boat racks, the BBQ Spit and fencing.
+In the spring of 1975, Mike Weld, Peter Phillips, and Andy Hutchins were looking for a purpose for the old Maple Bay Yacht Club building.
+Andy and Tom Gavaghan met briefly with the Municipality, and soon after, the building became home to the new Maple Bay Rowing Club for just a dollar a year, with a five-year lease and a grant of $600 per year.
+In its first year, the Club welcomed 283 members, with Gudy Gudmundseth serving as the first President and Chris Clark as the first official member.
+That first year was dedicated to planning, building, and painting, with J & C Wrought Iron generously donating time and equipment to construct boat racks, a BBQ spit, and fencing.

 A Community Club